wmcnamara/unity-octree/README.md

 Uses AABB's as the collision type, but can be extended to other things.

 # Please Note
-This **IS NOT** a standalone Unity octree library.
+This **IS NOT** a standalone and generic Unity octree library.
 Intended to be used as a reference or resource to implement Octrees yourself.